Cannabis Business Regulations

 Last year, the City began a process to evaluate whether the City Council should lift and/or modify the City’s ban on medical marijuana dispensaries (enacted in 2006) and ban on cultivation and delivery of marijuana (enacted in 2016).

-On April 18, 2017 the City Council will hear a presentation and provide direction to staff regarding regulation of marijuana in the City of El Cerrito.
+On April 18, 2017 the City Council heard a presentation and provide direction to staff regarding regulation of marijuana in the City of El Cerrito.

 Download the meeting agenda.